nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

 We have everything generated and installed, so how about trying it?

 For the following example you'll need to have a VSD server installed.
 But remember, nothing prevents you to create your own api server, and to generate a Go SDK from a different set of specifications.
-We may even help you soon about that ;)
+We may even help you with that soon ;)

 First, create a new package: